Website Manager

 Where will my team practice?

-Kearny Mesa AYSO uses Cabrillo Heights Park in our community as our central practice location, but your team may decide to practice at any other available fields, which can be Angiers and Wegeforth.
+Kearny Mesa AYSO uses Cabrillo Heights Park in our community as our central practice location, but your team may decide to practice at any other available fields, which can be Angier Joint Use Field and Wegeforth Joint Use Field.
 The coach will generally pick the time and day(s).

 When will my team practice?